hassanbaroudy/Digital_IC/README.md

 # Digital_IC
-In this repository, I uploaded some of me self digital design and verification projects
+In this repository, I uploaded some of my self digital design and verification projects